EOSIO/eosjs/docs/how-to-guides/09_how-to-get-table-information.md

 ```

 ## Query Data using the Key-Value API (KV API)
 The KV API is a new api which allows smart contract developers to create datastore key value tables on-chain.
-KV tables can have muliple indexes, unique index and non-unique indexes.
+KV tables can have muliple indices, unique indices and non-unique indices.
 The table must have at least one unique index.
 If the smart contract uses KV tables use the get_kv_table_rows RPC call to query data.

 In the example shown below, the `contract` smart contract's kv table `profiles` is queried via the index named `users` for the row with primary key `testacc`.
 The `limit` is **1** which implies that only 1 row with value `testacc` will be returned.
 ```javascript